HADDOCK2.4 basic protein-protein docking tutorial

 As explained in the introduction, the structure of the native complex has been determined by NMR (PDB ID 1GGR) using a combination of intermolecular NOEs and dipolar coupling restraints.
 We will now compare the docking models with this structure.

-If you still have all cluster representative open in PyMOL you can proceed with the sub-sequent analysis, otherwise load again each cluster representative as described above.
-Then, fetch the reference complex by typing in PyMOL:
+If you still have all cluster representative open in PyMOL you can proceed with the following analysis, otherwise load again each cluster representatives as described above.
+Then, fetch the reference complex and colour its chains:

 fetch 1GGR